eaglerock1337/autobob-sidekick/NOTES.md

     - "The submitted documentation does not substantiate that the service is medically necessary with respect to the motor vehicle accident of {date of accident}."
   - If any of the other treatment codes:
     - "The submitted documentation does not substantiate that therapy is medically necessary with respect to the motor vehicle accident of {date of accident}."

+### My Own Ideas

+- Create a tabbing interface at the top to create multiple sections for different tasks
+- Create a spiffy header with a lulzy picture of Rob as an easter egg
+- See if I can do a stupid animation on the picture too
+- See if I can speed up the start time by parallelizing the loading tasks